AdReVice/AdReVice.github.io/README.md

 ## Copyright and License

-Copyright 2017 AdreVice, under the *MIT* license.
+Copyright 2017 AdreVice, under the *MIT* license...